fwqefwqef/ChronoArkMods-windy/README.md

 You can obtain parrying attack skillbook from Lian even after unlocking her.
 It costs 0 credits.

-(Optional) The game text will say that it still requires 8 credits.
-To fix this: Chrono Ark > ChronoArk_Data > StreamingAssets > LangDialogueDB.csv: Ctrl+F "8 credits", delete the parenthesis

 # [Recruit Select Num]

 Change the number of party members available in campfire recruit.